Community Eligibility Provision

 - Spread the word - community eligibility is still a new program and many key decision makers may be unaware of the program and its benefits.
 Write a blog or op-ed, send a letter to the editor, use social media, encourage your Governor or state agency officials to publicize CEP

-- Identify eligible schools - state were required to post lists of eligible schools and districts on their websites.
+- Identify eligible schools - state are required to post lists of eligible schools and districts on their websites.
 Check out this map, click on your state, and examine the list of eligible schools or use this searchable database to find eligible schools in your state.
 This link provides a chart with totals of schools and districts that are eligible in your state.

 - Understand the financial impact - Implementing community eligibility means changing the payment and reimbursement system in a school.
 The No Kid Hungry School Calculator can help schools walk through the financial impact of this decision.